 Students are required to write an individual reflection that discusses how learning about marketing has influenced the students' consumption behaviour.
-For this assignment students are expected to draw on their individual blogs.
+For this assignment students are expected to draw on the Discussion Forums.
 The individual essay is summative and counts 40% to the overall unit mark.